Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 > *The need to customize Create React App rarely happens.
 Also, don’t eject an actual project as it’s a one-way trip!
 Once a Create React App project has been ejected, there’s no going back (though you could always undo the ejection process by reverting to an earlier commit if you’re using source control).*

 To eject your application from Create React App, run the command npm run eject.
-You'll be prompted if you want to continue; type "y" to continue with the ejection process.
+You’ll be prompted if you want to continue; type “y” to continue with the ejection process.
 Once the ejection process has completed, you can review the files that were previously hidden from you.

-In the package.json file, you'll see the following npm scripts:
+In the package.json file, you’ll see the following npm scripts:

-You can open the ./scripts/start.js file to see the code that's executed when you run npm start.
+You can open the ./scripts/start.js file to see the code that’s executed when you run npm start.

 If you’re curious about the webpack configuration, you can open and review the ./config/webpack.config.js.